kylays/caltech-adoption-api/APIDOC.md

 }
 ```
 **Error Handling:**
-* 500: Something went wrong on the server, please try again later.
+* 500 Error: Something went wrong on the server, please try again later.
+* 400 Error: `type` does not exist in the database.
-* 400: Invalid request if given animal specified by type and name does not exist in the adoption center.
+* 400 Error: `type` with name `name` does not exist in the database.

 ## *GET /images*